 During natural disasters, water may be very scarce, or at least clean, fresh, healthy water may be.
 Often whole cities are supplied by a single reservoir too.
 Should there be a problem with this water supply, such as drying up or contamination, then you will need to find water elsewhere.

 And when a drought strikes, local governments often enforce restrictions on how and when water is used, in order to help it go further.
-A sure way to incur the wrath of your neighbours, and a lot of calls to the local authorities, is to water your lawn or fill your swimming pool in the middle of water restrictions!
+A sure way to incur the wrath of your neighbours, and a lot of calls to the local authorities, is to water your lawn or fill your swimming pool in the middle of water shortages when everyone else is restricting their usage!

 So what can everyday people like you or I do to ensure that we have enough water to last us during a shortage?
 There are several ways of prepping for such an event: